Ozymandyaz/JellySync/README.md

-# Emby2Jelly
+# JellySync

-Python script to recreate users from emby to jellyfin and migrate their watched content for movies and TV shows.
+Python script to recreate users from one Jellyfin insance to another and migrate their watched content for movies and TV shows.

-the script work by asking emby what each user's watched list, and then search them on Jellyfin by their ProviderIds (theTvdb, Imdb...) if ProviderIds are not available, it try to recognize your media by names (`Les Animaux fantastiques : Les Crimes de Grindelwald`)
+The script works by comparing the source and destination episodes and movoes based on their their ProviderIds (theTvdb, Imdb...)
+If ProviderIds are not available, it will try to recognize your media by names (`Les Animaux fantastiques : Les Crimes de Grindelwald`)

-***Be sure to have your content identified (It's prefered to refresh missing metadatas on your Library before) ***

-Tested with Emby server Version : **4.4.0.40** and Jellyfin server Version : **10.5.4**

-!!
-Be sure to make emby and Jelly search for missing metadata, Even each Tvshow Episode need to have their providerIds identified to be correctly migrated
+***New and old instance MUST be running, pointed at the same set of media and be fully up to date and preferably with the same providers for metadata.

 ---
 ### Requirements